 Managing Cravings Tip #5 – If all this fails, try this:

-If you fall victim to night time snacking, track it!
+If you fall victim to late night or anytime unnecessary snacking, track it!
 Whether it’s on paper, an ap, an excel spread sheet, I don’t care.
 It’s helpful to include a “why I ate this” section to help you understand what you are looking for in the snack.
 Sometimes you are legitimately hungry – eat!
 Sometimes it’s something not nutrition related at all, and you could save yourself hundreds of thousands of calories in the long run by understanding what it is you are looking for in that box of crackers.
 Understanding your patterns will help you understand how to “repattern” in healthier more productive manner.
 Also, just the act of being accountable to recording it can improve behavior.